Canada Lutheran

 The Magazine of the Evangelical Lutheran Church in Canada

-Look Inside – Welcoming the Stranger
+Look Inside – Transforming the ELCIC’s Theological Schools

 Read More ›